What is regrouping?

 We now think of the ones as one group, the tens as one group, the hundreds as one group, etc.

-We’ve created a 60 second video to demonstrate visually how to subtract two 2-digit numbers with borrowing:
+We’ve created a 60 second video to demonstrate visually how to add three-digit numbers with regrouping.

-Grade 2 worksheets to practice 2-digit subtraction with borrowing
+Grade 2 worksheets to practice adding 3-digit numbers with borrowing

-We’ve created a series of worksheets for students to practice regrouping when two 2-digit numbers.
+We’ve created a set of worksheets for students to practice adding two 3-digit numbers with regrouping.